-The purpose of the Bachelor of Arts Degree with a Major in Hispanic Studies/Spanish Program is to prepare students to be knowledgeable in all areas of the major including culture and linguistic skills.
+Courses in the Hispanic Studies/Spanish Program seek to prepare students to be knowledgeable in culture and linguistic skills.
 Culture is emphasized throughout the program to give students the background to understand the relationship between how Spanish works linguistically and the culture of the language.
 The students will be prepared to work well within the Spanish speaking country and/or community, linguistically and culturally.
 In the global community of today, a thorough knowledge of the language skills is not enough.
 The students must have the knowledge and understanding of the culture to be able to be successful in professional and social situations.

 The successful student will be able to: